corning-incorporated/citam/README.md

 the free and open-source INKSCAPE software in case you need to update the ingested floorplan.

-If you notice errors in the ingested floorplan, please correct them using your favorite SVG editor and then use the following command to update.
+If you notice errors in the ingested floorplan, please correct them using your favorite SVG editor and then use the following command to update. (e.g. foo_edited.svg is edited svg file)

-   `$citam engine update-floorplan foo_facility foo_floor --map EDITED_SVG_FILE`
+   `$citam engine update-floorplan foo_facility foo_floor --map foo_edited.svg`

 **3. Build Navigation Network**